jmcdo29/dev.to/blog-posts/automating-nx-monorepo-deployments/post.md

 1. git pull
 2. git checkout -b <feature-branch>
 3. make changes
+4. commit changes as often as you normally would
-4. pnpm changeset
+5. pnpm changeset
+6. follow the changeset wizard and set up the changes to be made
-5. git add .
+7. git add .
-6. git commit
+8. git commit
-7. git push origin <feature-branch>
+9. git push origin <feature-branch>
-8. merge PR
+10. merge PR
-9. let the changeset action make a new version PR
+11. let the changeset action make a new version PR
-10. review and merge
+12. review and merge
-11. let changeset publish
+13. let changeset publish

 The final problem occurs in this "let changeset publish" step, and the solution is coming up.